Mats-Dodd/CausalKit/README.md

 # CausalKit

-## A Package for Causal Inference Inspired by Econometrics
+## A Package for Causal Inference Inspired by Econometrics and modern ML API Design

-CausalKit is a Python package specifically designed for economics students and researchers.
-It offers a unique approach to regression analysis, emphasizing interpretability and causal inference, all through an econometrics lens.
+CausalKit is a Python package specifically designed for students and researchers.
+It offers a unique approach to economic and statistical analysis, emphasizing ease of use, interpretability and causation.

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen.svg)
 ![Test Coverage](https://img.shields.io/badge/coverage-100-brightgreen.svg)